agadiffe/WindowsMize/README.md

 ```

+## Purpose
+Automate and customize everything we can.

+1. install Windows (semi-unattended) + updates
+2. run the script
+3. finish some customization

 ## Description
-PowerShell script to automate and customize the settings of Windows, remove bloatware, minimize telemetry, disable services & scheduled tasks, and various other tweaks.

-This script is easily customizable, maintainable and scalable.
-It's designed for Windows 11.
-Almost all of the tweaks/settings also work on Windows 10.
+### Main features
+- customize Windows settings (start > all apps > settings)
+- tweaks (file explorer, network, system properties, telemetry, ...)
+- remove unwanted apps (bloatware)
+- install applications + settings
+- disable services & scheduled tasks

+### Characteristics
-This is a fully non-interactive script, so make sure to review everything before running it.
+- fully non-interactive script: make sure to review everything before running it.
-The active tweaks/settings are selectable at the bottom of the script.
+- active tweaks/settings are selectable at the bottom of the script.
+- easily customizable, maintainable and scalable.
+- most tweaks/settings works on Windows 10.
+- designed for Windows 11.

 ## Usage
 This script requires 'PowerShell Core' and must be run as Administrator.

+1. Download the script and **configure it according to your preferences**.
+   You may need `Notepad++` or `VSCode` to easily edit the script.

-1. Install 'PowerShell Core'.
+2. Install 'PowerShell Core':
+  In a `Terminal`, enter:
     ```powershell
     PS> winget install --exact --id 'Microsoft.PowerShell'
     ```
-2. Download the script and **configure it according to your preferences**.
-3. Open an elevated PowerShell prompt: Right-click on Start Menu > Terminal (Admin).
+3. Open an elevated PowerShell prompt:
+   Right-click on `Start Menu` > `Terminal (Admin)`.

 4. Sets the PowerShell execution policies for the current session (enable PowerShell script execution).
     ```powershell
     PS> Set-ExecutionPolicy -ExecutionPolicy 'Bypass' -Scope 'Process' -Force
     ```
 5. Navigate to the directory where you downloaded the script.
-   example:
+   You should download the script in its own directory (several log files will be created in the script location).
     ```powershell
-    PS> cd "C:\Users\<User>\Downloads"
+    PS> cd "C:\Users\<User>\Downloads\WindowsMize\"
     ```
 6. Unblock the PowerShell script (might not be necessary).
     ```powershell